wallscavesurvey/walls/doc/WallsMap_ReadMe.txt

 2) Fixed issues related to the handling of deleted records in 2D polyline and polygon shapefiles.
-Undeletion and deletion is now allowed in table views, with the map and layer exent (if displayed) updated dynamically.
+Undeletion and deletion is now allowed in table views, with the map and layer extent (if displayed) updated dynamically.

 * Build 11/15/2012